-3.12 No. of faculty served as experts, c chairpersons or resource persons 0 3.13 No. of collaborations International 0 National 0 Any other 0 3.14 No. of linkages created during thi s year 0 3.15 Total budget for research for current From Funding agency 0 Total 0 rent year in lakhs : From Management of University/College 0
+3.12 No. of faculty served as experts, c hairpersons of r resource persons 0 3.13 No. of collaborations International 0 National 0 Any other 0 3.14 No. of linkages created during this s year 0

+3.15 Total budget for research for current year in lakhs :

+From Funding agency 0 From Management of University/College 0 Total 0